GM plans to axe plants; Chevy Volt, Impala, Cadillac XTS, Buick LaCrosse on chopping block

 2019 Chevrolet Cruze

-The Chevy Cruze, whose sales have collapsed from more than 273,000 in 2014 to just over 100,000 in the first 9 months of this year, has a less certain future.
+The Chevy Cruze, whose sales have collapsed from more than 273,000 in 2014 to just over 100,000 in the first 9 months of this year, will also be dropped.
 The Lordstown plant, near Warren, Ohio, where the Cruze is produced has slowed to just one shift as sales have slumped.

 GM also said that it will shutter two additional plants outside North America by the end of 2019, but the automaker did not say what facilities will be closed.